-Be sure your Will takes into account the 2010 Federal Tax changes and any Inheritance Tax changes.
+Be sure your Will takes into account the 2009 Federal Tax changes and all New Jersey Inheritance Tax changes.
 Also, ascertain if your Will is "self-proving", which would dispense with having to find the Will's witnesses after death.